moby/moby/man/docker-create.1.md

 **--ip**=""
    Sets the container's interface IPv4 address (e.g. 172.23.0.9)

-   It can only be used in conjunction with **--net** for user-defined networks
+   It can only be used in conjunction with **--network** for user-defined networks

 **--ip6**=""
    Sets the container's interface IPv6 address (e.g. 2001:db8::1b99)

-   It can only be used in conjunction with **--net** for user-defined networks
+   It can only be used in conjunction with **--network** for user-defined networks

 **--ipc**=""
    Default is to create a private IPC namespace (POSIX SysV IPC) for the container